j23414/mango-user-guide/quickstart.md

 ![](imgs/sum12.png)

-### Export/Save resulting merged graph
+## Export/Save resulting merged graph

 There are multiple ways to store the new graph.
-One command is **save**.
-Run the following:
+The new graph file is saved to the current directory, shown on the bottom of the window.

+If you want to reload the 3D visualization into Mango, use **save**.
+Since the graph is saved as a Gel script, run the script to reload the graph.

 ```
 save "sum.txt", sum; /* save the sum graph */